 Recreational OHV and Snowmobile Access: AWA requests no further extension of concessions to recreational OHV users, and emphasizes that it believes there should be no OHV access within the park.
 AWA expresses concern that if even a single OHV trail is authorized, illegal use off trail would almost be guaranteed, based on the experience elsewhere including in Bighorn Wildland.
 The area is very remote and enforcement would be next to impossible.

 Aircraft Access: AWA may not be opposed to aircraft access as proposed by the minister, but is concerned with what mechanisms are in place to control and enforce activities, and how to limit growth and size of operations and flights.

 AWA stresses that ecosystem-based planning fundamentals need to be in place in the management plan and provincial-scale perspectives are retained in the process, including the need for ENGO representation.

-The Community Development Minister responds with the following points to AWA’s letter of April 7, 2006:
+May 10, the Community Development Minister responds with the following points to AWA’s letter of April 7, 2006:

 • “Regarding your concern about the Wildland Park designation of the Caribou Mountains, I can assure you that the Alberta government has no intention of changing the status of this Wildland.”